 I have arrived in Mexico last March, at a time when I had previously lived in Denver.
 The state of Colorado is known for its brutal cold and mercurial weather, where the climate may change nearly a half a dozen times per day.
 I was paying $1700 per month for a 500 square foot apartment in the center of the city.
 The majority of my acquaintances and neighbors were hardened Politically Correct Ideologues and radical leftists.
 As it happens, my former Jiu-Jitsu instructor from Denver has recently been found guilty of a sexual assault that he almost certainly did not commit.

 Mexico is famous for its picturesque beaches, tropical climate and hospitable culture.
-For good reasons, it is the seventh most visited country in the world, just behind France, Spain, the United States, China, and Italy.
+For good reasons, it is the seventh most visited country in the world, just behind France, Spain, the United States, China, Italy and Turkey.
 All of these aforementioned countries boast a highly developed economy and a significant percentage of visitors arrive for professional rather than recreational purposes.
 However, the overwhelming majority of the visitors in Mexico are tourists and that much is obvious: few foreigners find Mexico to be an enticing place to conduct their business.

 Mexico is attractive to tourists for obvious reasons: the prices are low, it’s close to the United States and the weather is ideal in the winter, just when the snowbirds seek to escape the brutal cold that characterizes this season in most of North America.
 Yet, in recent years, Mexico witnessed a different type of a “gringo”.
 Not only are North Americans visiting Mexico on a short-term basis, but many are also becoming increasingly likely to live here for an extended period of time.
 The status of permanent residency is easy to acquire here and at one point, I encountered a crooked government official who was willing to sell that privilege to me for merely 80,000 Mexican Pesos, which is a little more than four thousand U.S dollars.
 For many compelling reasons, I have politely declined, yet in my place, many would have gladly jumped on that opportunity.